DEFRA/ffc-jenkins-pipeline-library/README.md

 **Note:** The change described above is the first step towards providing full multi-version support.
-Currently there is no consideration for which branch the change will be merged into and by default the changes will be merged into `master`.
+Currently there is no consideration for which branch the change will be merged into and by default the changes will be merged into `main`.
 This is not ideal due to the likely differences between `MAJOR` versions.
 Therefore in order to fully support multiple versions new branches will be required in order for those versions to co-exist.
 Currently this can be achieved manually but will be automated at some point.